-FAIR EMPLOYMENT & HOUSING COUNCIL CERTIFICATION OF HEALTH CARE PROVIDER (California Family Rights Act (CFRA))

-IMPORTANT NOTE: The California Genetic Information Nondiscrimination Act of 2011 (CalGINA) prohibits employers and other covered entities from requesting, or requiring, genetic information of an individual or family member of the individual except as specifically allowed by law.
+FAIR EMPLOYMENT & HOUSING COUNCIL CERTIFICATION OF HEALTH CARE PROVIDER (California Family Rights Act (CFRA)) IMPORTANT NOTE: The California Genetic Information Nondiscrimination Act of 2011 (CalGINA) prohibits employers and other covered entities from requesting, or requiring, genetic information of an individual or family member of the individual except as specifically allowed by law.
 To comply with the Act, we are asking that you not provide any genetic information when responding to this request for medical information.
-"Genetic Information," as defined by CalGINA, includes information about the individual's or the individual's family member's genetic tests, information regarding the manifestation of a disease or disorder in a family member of the individual, and includes information from genetic services or participation in clinical research that includes genetic services by an individual or any family member of the individual's sex or age.
+"Genetic Information," as defined by CalGINA, includes information about the individual's or the individual's family member's genetic tests, information regarding the manifestation of a disease or disorder in a family member of the individual, and includes information from genetic services or participation in clinical research that includes genetic services by an individual or any family member of the individual.
+"Genetic Information" does not include information about an individual's sex or age.

-- 1. Employee's Name:\\\\\ - 2.
-Patient's Name (If other than employee):\\\\\

-Patient's relationship to employee:\\\\\

-If patient is employee's child, is patient either under 18 or an adult dependent child:

-3. Date medical condition or need for treatment commenced [NOTE: THE HEALTH CARE PROVIDER IS NOT TO DISCLOSE THE UNDERLYING DIAGNOSIS WITHOUT CONSENT OF THE PATIENT:]

-4. Probable duration of medical condition or need for treatment:

-5. Below is a description of what constitutes a "serious health condition" under both the federal Family and Medical Leave Act (FMLA) and the California Family Rights Act (CFRA).
-Does the patient's condition qualify as a serious health condition:

-6. If the certification is for the serious health condition of the employee, please answer the following:
+1. Employee's Name: 2.
+Patient's Name (If other than employee): Patien Patient's relationship to employee: If patient is employee's child, is patient either under 18 or an adult dependent child: Yes No 3.
+[NOT medical condition or need for treatment commenced E: THE HEALTH CARE PROVIDER IS NOT TO DISCLOSE THE UNDERLYING SNOSIS WITHOUT CONSENT OF THE PATIENT:] 4.
+4. Probable duration of medical condition or need for treatment: 5.
+Below is a description of what constitutes a "serious health condition" under both the feder Family and Medical Leave Act (FMLA) and the California Family Rights Act (CFRA).
+Do the patient's condition qualify as a serious health condition: Yes No 6.
+If the certification is for the serious health condition of the employee, please answer the following: Yes No ☐ Is the employee able to perform work of any kind?
+(If "No," skip next question.)